TV Tropes Needs Your Help

 can be vastly different from each other, so can Anti-Villains

 .
-This scale is a measure of how evil an Anti-Villain is.
+This scale is a measure of how ambiguous an Anti-Villain is.
 Inversely related to Sliding Scale of Antagonist Vileness

 .
 Can contribute to Sliding Scale of Villain Threat